Skip to main content

 • Adventure activities: Standard policies may exclude skiing, hiking, water sports.
 Get additional coverage if needed.

-• Geographic limits: Ensure your policy covers all countries you'll visit.
+• Geographic limits: Ensure your policy covers all countries you will visit.

 • 24/7 assistance: Important for emergencies — verify contact numbers work from abroad.